-The present state of Austrian finances is thus described by the Vienna correspondent of the Times :--- " Employés who are not connected with the Finance Department -aver that Baron Bruck has never even thought of issuing Reichsschatzscheine (Treasury-bills), but there is reason to believe they are mistaken.
+The present state of Austrian finances is thus described by the Vienna correspondent of the Times :-- " Employes who are not connected with the Finance Department aver that Baron Bruck has never even thought of issuing Reichsschatzscheine (Treasury-bills), but there is reason to believe they are mistaken.
 If the information which has reached me be correct, the Minister of Finances proposed to make Treasury-bills, bearing four per cent. interest, to the amount of 150,000,000 florins, and with them to pay off the debt of the State to the Bank.
-The object of the Minister of Finances is to place the Bank in such a position that it may be able to resume its cash payments on the 1st of January, 1859, been a favourite of the present Sultan, whom he has en-
+The object of the Minister of Finances is to place the Bank in such a position that it may be able to reduced by the Queen to resume their posts.